williampiat3/ImprovingPSRemotePlay/tailscale_install.md

 In the case, the connected PC has IPs 100.80.220.57 (Tailscale) and 192.168.1.35 (local network adress before connecting to the VPN).
 As this adress is also on 192.168.1.n, attempting a ping to a remote PS4-5 will results in an error. **This can be solved by accessing admin settings in one of the router and changing it's IP to 192.168.m.1**, with m different from classical adresses (in most cases, picking `m=2` will work).

-Otherwise, you may not be able to change your IP on the network of the PC connecting remotly
+You may not be able to change your IP on the network of the PC connecting remotly but this can be an solution too.

 ##  Tailscale Node
 The installation is straight forward.
 Tailscale provides an easy way to install wireguard and you can completly trust the installation script.